Germaine Berton: Second arrest and death

 Berton began lecturing on anarchist ideals following her acquittal, joining the Anarchist Group of Aimargues.
-On May 22, 1924, she was arrested following a number of fights that were attributed to her lectures in Bordeaux, resulting in a 100 franc fine and 4 months in prison at Fort du Hâ.
-During her detention, Germaine went on hunger strike for eight days before being taken to Saint-André Hospital on May 30th, ending her strike on the 31st.
+On 22 May 1924, she was arrested following a number of fights that were attributed to her lectures in Bordeaux, resulting in a 100 franc fine and 4 months in prison at Fort du Hâ.
+During her detention, Germaine went on hunger strike for eight days before being taken to Saint-André Hospital on 30 May, ending her strike on 31 May.
 Berton was found to be suffering from a mental disorder while in the hospital, attempting suicide multiple times.
 The newspaper Le Libertaire stated her mental state was due to the death of Philippe Daudet.
 Following her release, Berton no longer engaged in militant activities and abandoned anarchism all together.

-On November 17th, 1925, Germaine Berton married Paul Burger, a painter.
+On 17 November 1925, Germaine Berton married Paul Burger, a painter.
 In 1935, Berton left Burger to live in the 15th arrondissement with René Coillot, a printer.

-On July 6th, 1942, Berton intentionally overdosed on Veronal, dying at the age of 40 at the Boucicaut hospital.
+On 6 July 1942, Berton intentionally overdosed on Veronal, dying at the age of 40 at the Boucicaut hospital.
 Her death came four days after the death of Léon Daudet.

 Legacy in Surrealism

 In 1923, during Berton's trial, Louis Aragon wrote an article supporting her.
 Aragon wrote an individual can “use terrorist means, in particular murder, to safeguard, at the risk of losing everything, what seems to her— rightly or wrongly — precious beyond anything in the world” Aragon would publish a 29 portrait piece in La Révolution surréaliste.
 Berton, or the idea of Berton, became more famous as a muse to many Surrealists.
 André Breton believed that she was the first surrealist anti-heroine and the incarnation of love and revolution.

-Her mugshot was published in the surrealist magazine La Révolution surréaliste in December, 1924.
+Her mugshot was published in the surrealist magazine La Révolution surréaliste in December 1924.
 It is surrounded by the male surrealists, including Louis Aragon and André Breton, and other "inspirational figures" (Sigmund Freud, Pablo Picasso).
 The quote at the bottom comes from Charles Baudelaire and reads: "The woman is the being who casts the greatest shadow or the greatest light in our dreams."